downinglab/phan-origer-adhesome-signaling/README.md

 g,h) See MuTrans script.

 ### Supp.
 Figure 1
-a-d) See screen barplots script and Supp.
+a-d) See screen barplots script, ImageJ NANOG+ colony count script, and Supp.
 Tables 1 and 2.

 ### Supp.
 Figure 2
 a,b) See gene isoforms script and Supp.
 Table 3.